delvdeepr/gitpress/nookwall/pages/terms_of_use.md

 Wall owners may remove messages posted on their wall if they believe the content is inappropriate, offensive, disruptive, violates these Terms, or is otherwise unsuitable for their community, even if the content does not explicitly fall under a prohibited category listed in these Terms.

 Users may report messages they believe violate these Terms or are otherwise harmful.
 Reports notify the wall owner, who may review the content and, where appropriate, remove the content or ban the responsible user from interacting with that wall.

+Any walls that violates these terms will be terminated by us.

 ### 7. Enforcement